kneeko97/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 **Step 1 - Download and Install VSCode**

 1. Download VSCode from the following site [https://code.visualstudio.com/]( https://code.visualstudio.com/).
-Make sure to download the appropreiate version for your given operating system.
+Make sure to download the appropriate version for your given operating system.

 2. Install the application and open it to find an empty window.